Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: RESULTS

-\textbf{Random measurement settings.--} To investigate the generic case, we study here the connection between the violation of PIBI Eq.~\eqref{eq:PIBI} and the NNSD in the case of pairs of random measurement settings.
-For every irrep, we have generated more than $10^3$ random projectors obtained by appropriately sampling matrices from SU(3) and then computed the NNSD of the resulting Bell operator.
-We show in Fig.~\ref{fig3} the histogram of the fitted Brody parameters for the illustrative case $(p,q)=(25,0)$ and $10^4$ samples.
+To investigate the generic case, we study here the connection between the violation of PIBI~\eqref{eq:PIBI} and the RCS distribution in the case of pairs of random measurement settings.
+For every irrep, we have generated more than $10^3$ random projectors obtained by appropriately sampling matrices from SU(3), and then computed the RCS distribution of the resulting Bell operator.
+We show in Fig.~\ref{fig3} the histogram of the fitted $\lambda$ parameters for the illustrative case $(p,q)=(25,0)$ and $10^4$ samples.

-Generically, we observe that the NNSD now approaches a Wigner-Dyson distribution, independently of the quantum violation.
-Interestingly, however, note that when sampling over random projectors we obtain a high percentage of nonlocality detection.
-We attribute this behaviour to the restriction of using the same measurement settings for all parties.
-In an even more general scenario, where each party would be free to set different random measurements, we would expect the departure from Poisson NNSDs to be even more accentuated.
-We thus conclude that generically observing a Poisson NNSD when setting the optimal measurements for each irrep is a remarkable property, since we see that typically the Bell observable displays level-repulsion.
+Generically, we observe that the RCS distribution now shows level repulsion ($\lambda > 0$), approaching a Wigner-Dyson distribution with most cases being GOE ($\lambda=\sim 1$), regardless of the quantum violation.
+Interestingly, sampling over random projectors yields a high percentage of nonlocality detection.
+We attribute this behavior to the restriction of using identical measurement settings $\bm{\theta}^{(i)}=\bm{\theta}^{(j)}=\bm{\theta}$ for all parties $i,j\in [n]$, which adds a restrictive structure.
+In an even more general scenario, where each party could set different random measurements, we would expect the departure from Poisson RCS distributions to be even more accentuated.
+While chaotic behavior in the Bell operator is typically expected when sampling random measurements, this highlights the remarkable property of observing Poisson RCS distribution when using optimal measurements for each irrep.

+To complete the picture, in the Supplementary Material Fig.~\ref{fig:otherRandProj} we show the results for additional representative irreps and also for $n=20$, consistently displaying the same RCS behavior.